 Some Past Workshops

 SpiritFire offers a diverse range of workshops that emphasize the pathways of music, motion, voice, seva, and the mysteries.
-Below is a list of the 2012 workshops.
+Below are descriptions of just a few of the workshops from previous years.

 New Songs for the Fire Circle with Donovan Arthen